gamaynard/SectorTools/README.md

 # SERVER HOW TOs

-This section explains how to execute common administrative tasks for the CCFT Amazon Web Services server
+This section explains how to execute common administrative tasks for the CCFT Amazon Web Services server that hosts the Mooncusster Sector's database and reporting software.

 [**KEEP SOFTWARE UP TO DATE**](server_update.md)